Title IX - Stop Sexual Violence

 - If you believe you or anyone else is in immediate danger, call 911 as soon as possible.

-- All people should get help if they witness or experience sexual violence.
+- All people should get help if they witness or experience sexual misconduct or violence.

 - If you experience sexual violence, you are not to blame.
 It does not matter when it happened, where it happened, or what the circumstances surrounding the incident were.
 It is not your fault.